pkuzan/hello-cloud/README.md

 To run Terraform the terraform scripts, the secret.tfvars needs to be passed as a -var parameter

-This will initialized the Azure provider.
+To initialize the Azure provider.
 ```
 terraform init \
 -var-file="secret.ftvars"